manus-aiattack/dlnk-platform-complete/docs/archive/INTEGRATION_COMPLETE.md

 ## Overview

-This document summarizes the completion of the **Complete System Integration Master Plan** for the dLNk Attack Platform.
+This document summarizes the completion of the **Complete System Integration Master Plan** for the Connext Security Platform.

 **Date**: October 25, 2025
 **Branch**: `feature/phase1-consolidation`